marcosal30/cemrag-rrg/README.md

 This is the **official repository** for the paper:

-> **Concept-Enhanced Multimodal RAG: Towards Trustworthy Radiology Report Generation**
+> **Concept-Enhanced Multimodal RAG: Towards Interpretable and Accurate Radiology Report Generation**

 ---